Bloody Mary Skirt Steak

 Instructions

-In a small bowl, stir together the tomato juice, lemon juice, vodka, garlic, horseradish, Worcestershire sauce, Tabasco, Herbie’s Celery Salt, and Herbie’s Bloody Mary Spice Mix.
-Give it a taste and adjust as you see fit; after all, a marinade should be as pleasing on the spoon as it is on the meat.
+2. In a small bowl, stir together the tomato juice, lemon juice, garlic, horseradish, Williamson Wines Extra Virgin Olive Oil, Worcestershire sauce, Tabasco, Herbie’s Celery Salt, and Herbie’s Bloody Mary Spice Mix.

-Pour the mixture into a zipper-top bag, slip in the skirt steak, press out the excess air, and seal it so the meat lies comfortably submerged.
-Leave it in the refrigerator for at least twelve hours, and up to a full day, during which time the flavors will quietly work their magic.
+3. Pour the mixture into a zipper-top bag, slip in the skirt steak, press out the excess air, and seal it so the meat lies comfortably submerged.
+Leave it in the refrigerator for 20 minutes up to an hour.

-Heat an outdoor grill to a fierce high or set a grill pan indoors over medium-high heat, adding a drizzle of oil if needed.
-Grill the steak for three to five minutes on the first side and two to three on the second, depending on thickness and your preferred doneness—around 130°F will reward you with a rosy, tender medium-rare.
+6. Heat a cast iron skillet over high heat, adding a drizzle of oil.
+Sear the steak for three to five minutes on the first side and two to three on the second, depending on thickness and your preferred doneness—around 130°F will reward you with a rosy, tender medium-rare.

-Arrange the slices on a platter, spoon over some of the warm, glossy sauce, and finish with a scattering of sliced green olives, a few celery leaves, and wedges of lemon—an homage, perhaps, to the cocktail that inspired it, now transformed into something altogether more substantial.
+Jenny's Tip: - Arrange the slices on a platter, spoon over some of the warm, glossy sauce, and finish with lemon and chives.

 Amuse